ppy/osu-wiki/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap.md

 [Blue Stahli - Shotgun Senorita (Zardonic Remix)](https://osu.ppy.sh/beatmapsets/631861#mania/1341515) and [Akira Complex - Odyssey (Au5 Remix)](https://osu.ppy.sh/beatmapsets/519513#mania/1103630) both made appearances in 6 matches.
 The former was a devilishly tricky map featuring many long note patterns, while the latter was very technically demanding, requiring high accuracy.
 As a result of this, both maps were understandably banned 4 times each.
 Finally, [Maika - Goldrop](https://osu.ppy.sh/beatmapsets/587117#mania/1243241) received the least attention, being picked only once across all the matches.

-## Tournament Matches<a name="tournament"></a></br>
+## Tournament Matches<a name="tournament_matches"></a></br>

 ### Saturday:

-**Right off the bat, our first match of [France vs. Chile ended with an intense tiebreaker](https://osu.ppy.sh/community/matches/35585664).** France may have had the first pick, but Chile emerged as the victor.
+**Right off the bat, our first match of [France vs. Chile ended with an intense tiebreaker](https://osu.ppy.sh/community/matches/35585664).** France may have had the first pick, but Chile emerged victorious.
 Both teams had their fair share of convincing wins; an excellent showing from both teams.
 A critical moment saw France losing by a hair on their own pick [Caravan Palace - Clash](https://osu.ppy.sh/beatmapsets/646460#mania/1369706).
-This tiny difference of *94* score was all Chile needed to secure their eventual victory.
+This tiny score difference of *94* was all Chile needed to secure their eventual victory.

 ![](/wiki/shared/news/2017-08-29-osu-mania-4k-world-cup-quarterfinals-recap/FranceChile_game1.jpg)

 **The next match saw [Argentina put up a good fight against the United Kingdom](https://osu.ppy.sh/community/matches/35588367).** Not ready to take an early exit, the Brits fought fiercely and took the first two points in quick succession.
 Argentina regained their composure on their second pick, but United Kingdom's determination simply proved too strong, allowing them to win the match 1 - 5.

-**Rounding off matches for Saturday, [Canada lost to the United States with 0 - 5](https://osu.ppy.sh/community/matches/35590366)**.
+**Rounding off matches for Saturday, [Canada lost  0 - 5 to the United States](https://osu.ppy.sh/community/matches/35590366)**.
 The United States was first to pick, and despite the former team putting up a good fight, it really didn't take long for them to be defeated.
 Still, one memorable highlight to take away came in the form of the unholy warmup that was [noissessoP fo nwapS - noitirappA](https://osu.ppy.sh/beatmapsets/659725#mania/1397099).
 Courtesy of US participant **[stupud man](https://osu.ppy.sh/users/2141612)**, the beatmap was a note for note respawn of the original, just in reverse.
 Frankly, I almost couldn't tell the difference.

 --------